Ingenico-NPS-Latam/nps-sdk-android/README.md

 With this One-time-use PaymentMethodToken, you can do anything with our API that requires sensitive payment information.
 Through this mechanism you never handle any sensitive payment information and your PCI scope will be greatly reduced.

-**To Process payments with nps-android-sdk you should follow the next four steps**
+**Basic Flow:**

-1. Securily collecting sensitive payment details with NPS.js
++ Securily collecting sensitive payment details with NPS.js
-2. Converting those payment details to a One-time-use PaymentMethodToken
++ Converting those payment details to a One-time-use PaymentMethodToken
-3. Submitting the PaymentMethodToken to your server.
++ Submitting the PaymentMethodToken to your server.
-4. Use [Sale/Authorization Only](#payments) methods with the psp_VaultReference.PaymentMethodToken to finish the payment.
++ Use [Sale/Authorization Only](#payments) methods with the psp_VaultReference.PaymentMethodToken to finish the payment.

+**To Process payments with nps-android-sdk you should follow the following steps**

+<%= tag :img, :src => "/images/diagrams/SDK-clientes.png" %>

+1. Customer device ask to Merchant Backend for a clientSession ID
+2. Merchant Backend does CreateClientSession() on Ingenico NPS Latam
+3. Ingenico NPS Latam responses the CreateClientSession() with a clientsession ID
+4. The clientsession ID is sended to customer device
+5. Customer device uses clientsession ID to request CreatePaymentMethodToken() on Ingenico NPS Latam sending all sensitive payment details
+6. Ingenico NPS Latam responses with a Token (This token can be used just one time)
+7. Customer device sends the Token to Merchant Backend
+8. Merchant Backend requests any type of payment using the token received
+9. Ingenico NPS Latam responses the payment made.

 ##  Installation